The Psychon Theory

 The number of human souls is in the order of 10 to the power 10.
 The species of primates which has led to humans is directly or indirectly responsible for the extinction of all other species having evolved further than chimpanzees.
 Populations grew by slaughtering other populations.
 Sparing women and taking them over facilitated to annex the souls of the slaughtered.
 Population estimates for humans and hominids of the past are based on invalid premises.

-Essential human properties or their predispositions such as character, social behaviour, intelligence, talents, likings, aversions and phobias are given by the soul.
-It is not astonishing that somebody who died in his last life in an overcrowded cattle wagon after long suffering gets claustrophobia e.g. in an overcrowed cable railway.
-Psychoanalysis explaining normal and abnormal human behaviour by child experiences is in principle false.
+Essential human properties or their predispositions such as character, social behavior, intelligence, talents, likings, aversions and phobias are given by the soul.
+It is not astonishing that somebody who died in his last life in an overcrowded cattle wagon after long suffering gets claustrophobia e.g. in an overcrowded cable railway.
+Psychoanalysis explaining normal and abnormal human behavior by child experiences is in principle false.
 In most cases the former lives are more decisive.
 Nevertheless psychoanalysis is also not completely wrong insofar as strongly influencing events of former lives are often experienced in childhood: harmless being touched can be experienced (diffusely) as a sexual humiliation or a dentist's chair (diffusely) as a torture rack.